Taking care of the people you care for is important, just in case the unexpected should occur.

 Using cocaine for longer terms can be even more serious to one’s body – leading to life-threatening effects, such as kidney failure, lung collapse, and hypertension.

 What the Life Insurance Underwriters Will Want to Know

-- Contact Details
+- Contact Information

 - Age/Birth Date

 - Height and Weight

-- Smoking Status / Tobacco Usage
+- Smoking or Tobacco Use

-- Alcohol Usage / Frequency
+- Alcohol Use / Frequency